alpha-demo/currency-converter/README.md

   1. Download/Clone the Package.
   2. Decompress if needed.
-  3. Open the: index.html in any browser
+  3. Open the: index.html in any browser.

 # How to Customize: